Polyamory: Islam

+The passage may have originally referred to providing care for women and orphans left without a husband or father during war.
+Polygyny is not widely practiced in modern Islam.

+Judaism

+Traditional Judaism strictly prohibits multiple partners, both for men and women.
 Some Jews are polyamorous, although mainstream Judaism does not accept polyamory.
-Nikki DeBlosi is an openly polyamorous rabbi; she was ordained by the Hebrew Union College – Jewish Institute of Religion.
+Nikki DeBlosi is an openly polyamorous rabbi; she was ordained by the Reform Hebrew Union College – Jewish Institute of Religion.
 Also, in 2000, Rabbi Jacob Levin came out as polyamorous to his synagogue's board in California without losing his job as rabbi.
 As well, in his book A Guide to Jewish Practice: Volume 1 – Everyday Living (2011), Rabbi David Teutsch wrote, "It is not obvious that monogamy is automatically a morally higher form of relationship than polygamy," and that if practiced with honesty, flexibility, egalitarian rules, and trust, practitioners may "live enriched lives as a result".
 In 2013, Sharon Kleinbaum, the senior rabbi at Congregation Beit Simchat Torah in New York, said that polyamory is a choice that does not preclude a Jewishly observant and socially conscious life.
 Some polyamorous Jews point to biblical patriarchs having multiple wives and concubines as evidence that polyamorous relationships can be sacred in Judaism.
 An email list is dedicated to polyamorous Jews; it is called AhavaRaba, which roughly translates to "big love" in Hebrew, and which echoes God's "great" or "abounding" love mentioned in the Ahava rabbah prayer.

+Satanism

 LaVeyan Satanism is critical of Abrahamic sexual mores, considering them narrow, restrictive, and hypocritical.
 Satanists are pluralists, accepting polyamorists, bisexuals, lesbians, gays, BDSM, transgender people, and asexuals.
 Sex is viewed as an indulgence, but one that should only be freely entered into with consent.
 The Eleven Satanic Rules of the Earth only give two instructions regarding sex: "Do not make sexual advances unless you are given the mating signal" and "Do not harm little children", though the latter is much broader and encompasses physical and other abuse.
 This has been a consistent part of CoS policy since its inception in 1966.
 Magister Peter H. Gillmore wrote in an essay supporting same-sex marriage that some people try to suggest that their attitude on sexuality is "anything goes" even though they have a principle of "responsibility to the responsible".

+Unitarian Universalism

 Unitarian Universalists for Polyamory Awareness, founded in 2001, has engaged in ongoing education and advocacy for greater understanding and acceptance of polyamory within the Unitarian Universalist Association.
 At the 2014 General Assembly, two UUPA members moved to include the category of "family and relationship structures" in the UUA's nondiscrimination rule, along with other amendments; the GA delegates ratified the package of proposed amendments.